devika-be/IODumpChaitraChallenge/README.md

 ## Day24:
 Write a program that takes a list of integers as input and returns a new list that contains only one element that appears more than once in the original list.💻🚀

+## Day26:
+Implement a function that takes a string as a input and returns the minimum number of insertions required to make the string a palindrome.